Hallowell Davis: Audiology pioneer

 During the 1930s, Davis participated in the development of electroencephalography and was the first person in the United States to have his brain waves scanned by an EEG device.
 He focused on the physiology of the inner ear, investigating how neurological impulses are transmitted to the brain via the cochlear nerve.
 His studies led to the development of electrical-response audiometry, which allowed diagnosis of hearing difficulties in infants.
 Robert Galambos credited Davis with coining the word "audiology" in the 1940s, with Davis saying the then-prevalent term "auricular training" sounded like a method of teaching people how to wiggle their ears.

 Davis moved to the Central Institute for the Deaf, where some of his early work was for the Veterans Administration in the development of improved hearing aids for soldiers who had experienced hearing loss.
 Combining aspects and research from the fields of behaviorism, electroacoustic engineering and electrophysiology, Davis was able to advance the study of the field, which could be seen in his 1947 work Hearing and Deafness: A Guide for the Layman, which he co-edited with S. Richard Silverman.
 In 1948, he was elected to the United States National Academy of Sciences.
 He was also a professor of physiology at the Washington University School of Medicine, where he lectured on hearing and speech.
 Research by Davis presented to the British Association for the Advancement of Science in 1952 showed that hair cells in the inner ear play a pivotal role in transforming the mechanical stimulus of sound into electrical impulses to be sent to and processed by the brain.

 During the 1960s, Davis served on the National Research Council's Committee on the Sonic Boom and Supersonic Transport, where he argued that the noise would result in hearing irritation to the public, in addition to being an economic risk.
 He was elected to the American Philosophical Society in 1965.

-Davis was awarded the National Medal of Science in 1975.
+Davis was awarded the Acoustical Society of America Gold Medal in 1965 and the National Medal of Science in 1975.